 Year Ended January 31,

-2021 2020
+2022 (KPMG) 2021 (Deloitte)

-Audit Fees(1) \$ 1,262,886 \$ 1,169,580
+Audit Fees(1) \$ 1,100,000 \$ 1,262,886

-Audit-Related Fees(2) 11,895 17,000
+Audit-Related Fees(2) 10,000 11,895

-Total \$ 1,274,781 \$ 1,186,580
+Total \$ 1,110,000 \$ 1,274,781

-(1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.
-(2) Audit-related fees consisted of fees and expenses billed for professional services Deloitte rendered in connection with our Form S-8 registrations filed for those fiscal years.
+- (1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K, the review of the financial statements included in each of our Quarterly Reports on Form 10-Q and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) Audit-related fees consisted of fees and expenses billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and for professional services Deloitte rendered in connection with our Form S-8 registrations filed for those fiscal years.

 Pre-approval Policy.
 Under our audit committee's policy governing our use of the services of our independent registered public accountants, the audit committee is required to pre-approve all audit and permitted non-audit services performed by our independent registered public accountants in order to ensure that the provision of such services does not impair the public accountants' independence.
-In the fiscal years ended January 31, 2021 and 2020, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.
+In the fiscal years ended January 31, 2022 and 2021, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by KPMG LLP and Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.

-In the fiscal year ended January 31, 2021, there were no professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.
+In the fiscal year ended January 31, 2022, there were no professional services provided by KPMG LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of KPMG LLP.